Pr1sm0/design-patterns/README.md

 Algorithms:

-Merge sort, linear search, bubble sort implementation with TypeScript
+Implementation of merge sort, linear search, bubble sort with TypeScript

 To install dependencies - run `npm ci` from the root of the project